Unique Object Identifiers (OIDs) are created for each of the following objects in any given study:

 Find Your OIDs:

 There are three options for locating OIDs in OpenClinica.
-You can use the Data Dictionary in Study Designer, use the OpenClinica interface to drill down through each object, or download the study metadata and locate the OIDs within the XML code.
+You can use the Data Dictionary in Study Designer, use the OpenClinica interface to drill down through each object, or download the study metadata and locate the OIDs within the XML metadata.

 Using the Data Dictionary in Study Designer: